TiaLow/learning-journal/a-coder's-computer.md

  - ls (list): gives you the listing of what's in your current directory
  - ls -l (list): indicates a long listing
  - ls /etc (list): list our current directory's contents
+ - la -a (list): list the contents of directory, including hidden files
  - cd (change directory):cd [location] to move to another directory
  - file (to figure out file type): file [path]